NREL/EnergyPlus/design/FY2021/NFP-SimplifiedProcedure/NFP-SimplifiedProcedure.md

 ## E-mail and  Conference Call Conclusions
 During the initial presentation, the team suggested not to consider option 1 listed above as a way to determine a terminal's primary air flow rate using the SP.

 Additional discussion regarding the proposal of making `D` a user input is needed.
 Note: an example showcasing why letting EnergyPlus calculate `D` has been added to the Approach section.

+Following a review of the NFP, it was decided that the `VentilationRateProcedure` field value would be replaced by `Standard62.1VentilationRateProcedure` and the Simplified Procedure would be referred to as `Standard62.1SimplifiedProcedure` thus requiring a transition rule.
+Changes were made to this NFP to reflect this.

 ## Testing/Validation/Data Sources
 Unit tests covering the calculation of the SP as well as the ventilation optimization control "cap" will be added.
 An example file (see below) will be developed and its output checked against "manual" calculations.